pranavchavda/blog-old/content/post/second.md

 [Linode](https://www.linode.com/) came up with their version of Amazon S3 recently.
 Object storage is a great way to host a static site.
 You don't need a server and sites are super easy to deploy.
 A problem with hosting with object storage though, is that https is not natively supported.

 AWS users have the option of using cloudfront.
 This was an option for me, but I didn't want to use two separate providers for one website.
-What I eneded up doing was kind of ironic.
+What I ended up doing was kind of ironic.
 I created a linode with apache and used it as a reverse proxy to point to my object storage bucket.

 ## Here's what I did